Megabit/Blazorise/CONTRIBUTING.md

 ---
 ```

 Most of the settings should be self-explanatory.
 The only one that might need some extra work is the `author-image`.
 The image should be placed in the `wwwroot/img/avatars` under the `Blazorise.Docs.Server` project and in the `*.png` file format.
+An image should be at least **512x512 px** in size and should be [optimized for minimum size](https://imagecompressor.com/).

 After you have written or added a blog content, you can try running the documentation.